Murder ballad: History

 Murder ballads make up a notable portion of traditional ballads, many of which originated in Scandinavia, England, and lowland Scotland in the premodern era (suggesting an ultimate Germanic cultural origin).
 In those, while the murder is committed, the murderer usually suffers justice at the hands of the victim's family, even if the victim and murderer are related (see "Edward/Son David", "The Cruel Brother", and "The Two Sisters" for examples).
-In these ballads murderous women usually burn while males hang—see "Lamkin" and some Scottish versions of "The Two Sisters".
-Within the context of the British isles, murder ballads are only found in English and Scots-speaking regions (broadly, England, lowland Scotland, and northeastern Ireland), and are not a feature of Gaelic or Welsh-language music.
+In these ballads, murderous women usually burn while men hang—see "Lamkin" and some Scottish versions of "The Two Sisters".
+Within the context of the British Isles, murder ballads are only found in English and Scots-speaking regions (broadly, England, lowland Scotland, and northeastern Ireland), and are not a feature of Gaelic or Welsh-language music.

 The details and locales for a particular murder ballad did change over time.
 For example, "Knoxville Girl" is essentially the same ballad as "The Wexford Girl" with the setting transposed from Ireland to Tennessee—the two of them are based on "The Oxford Girl", a murder ballad set in England.
 Many American murder ballads are modified versions of Old World ballads with any elements of supernatural retribution removed and the focus transferred to the slaughter of the innocent.
 For example, the English ballad "The Gosport Tragedy" of the 1750s had both murder and vengeance on the murderer by the ghosts of the murdered woman and her unborn baby, who call up a great storm to prevent his ship sailing before tearing him apart.
-In contrast, the Kentucky version, "Pretty Polly", is a stark and blood-soaked murder ballad with the victim being betrayed by the man she loves, stabbed in the heart, and buried in a shallow grave.
+In contrast, the Kentucky version, "Pretty Polly", has the victim being betrayed by the man she loves, stabbed in the heart, and buried in a shallow grave.
 The epilogue describes her killer being hanged by the community and his soul burning in hell and a "debt to the Devil" in a few versions.